-- Income and assets will be verified using third-party sources wherever possible. - Verification will be obtained through direct written communication with employers, benefit agencies, financial institutions, or through third-party screening tools such as Yardi Screening. - All household members age 18 or older (or emancipated minors) must sign consent forms authorizing the release of verification data at application, recertification, or interim review. - Refusal to sign required forms is grounds for denial or termination.
+- Third-party sources will be used to verify income and asset information wherever possible. - Verification will be obtained through direct written communication with employers, benefit agencies, financial institutions, or through third-party screening tools such as Yardi Screening. - All household members age 18 or older (or emancipated minors) must sign consent forms authorizing Housing Kitsap to obtain verification data at initial application, annual recertification, and interim reexaminations. - Failure to sign required consent forms is grounds for denial or termination of assistance.

-Refusal of Unit Offer (PBV Only)
+Refusal of Unit Offer

-For PBV units, an applicant who refuses a unit offer without good cause will be removed from the wait list.
+Applicants who are offered a unit and refuse the offer without good cause will be removed from the waitlist.

-An applicant may appeal their removal by requesting an informal hearing to determine whether the refusal qualifies as a "hardship."
+Applicants who wish to appeal their removal may request an informal hearing to determine whether the refusal qualifies as a "hardship."